 Click on the button or use the link below to view and download the file.https://files.acrobat.com/a/

-As one of its first activities, the HAFSG hosted a side event at this year’s World Parks Congress in Sydney, Australia.
-The event took place on Monday, November 17 from 7-8 a.m.
+As one of its first activities, the HAFSG hosted a side event at the World Parks Congress in Sydney, Australia.
+The event took place on Monday, November 17, 2015 from 7-8 a.m.
 AEDT (UTC +11).
 Sub-group Chair lead a discussion about the new sub-group and its many opportunities.
 The side event built upon a separate presentation at the Congress on Creating Protected Areas by Fostering Socioeconomically and Environmentally Beneficial Aquarium Fisheries.

 Scott has served as a biologist at the New England Aquarium (NEAq) since 1987 He also co-founded, and is now Executive Director of Project Piaba (piaba is the local name for the ornamental fish).
 The Mission of Project Piaba is to increase the environmental, animal welfare, and social sustainability of the Amazonian aquarium fish trade, to develop and incorporate metrics through which this progress can be assessed, and to provide mechanisms to promote this industry.
-Project Piaba’s work is also featured on the NEAq website, and on Facebook.
+Project Piaba’s work is also on Facebook.